BITSS/Citations/data_entry/reference_coding_protocol.md

 Version: 2016.09.29 (See [github](http://github.com/bitss/citations) for history.)

 ### What do I look for?
 References to the data or code used in the article.
+We're not interested in additional results, or proofs, or the appendix.
+We're interested and data and/or code to reproduce the published paper.

 ### What is a reference?
 A reference has 3 dimensions: